KarmaComputing/uwsgi-example-fastrouter-subscription-server-emperor-mode/README.md

-# uwsgi fastrouter with subscription server example
+# uwsgi fastrouter with subscription server and emperor example

+- fastrouter - routing (speaks **uwsgi** protocol, not http (so you need `mod_proxy_uwsgi`))
+- subscription server - so that apps can accounce themselves to
+- emperor - tell uwsgi to scan a directory of config files for each uwsgi-managed app (each app has one config file)

 minimal viable run example of uwsgi fastrouter with subscription server.